I’m Brad.

 What The FI Equation Is

 Save enough.
-Reach that number.
+Hit the number.
 You’re done.

 What You’ll Find Here